British Values

 Democracy

 At St Mary’s Church of England School the principle of democracy is consistently reinforced, with the democratic process being employed for important decisions within the school community and beyond, for instance the nomination and election of students to the School Council, Eco-Council and House and Vice Captains.
 The principle of democracy is through topic work, PSHE.
-Our pupils are part of the South Lakes Pupil Parliament, we have had Q and A sessions with our M.P., Tim Farron as well as engaging with the Outreach Team from the Houses of Parliament. .
+Our pupils are part of the South Lakes Pupil Parliament, we have had Q and A sessions with our M.P., Tim Farron as well as engaging with the Outreach Team from the Houses of Parliament.
+Year 6 also connect with Parliament and interview members of the House of Lords.

 The Rule of Law